 Ugh.
 The Chase 5/24 rule.

 It’s the bane of travel rewards enthusiasts everywhere.
-And now, with the new Chase Sapphire Reserve™ card available (along with its gigantic signup bonus), travel hackers everywhere are having a freak fest because they can’t get approved.
+And since some of the best travel credit cards are affected by the rule, travel rewards enthusiasts are having a freak fest because they can’t get approved.

 But, just what is the Chase 5/24 rule?
 Why does it matter?
 And, most importantly, how will it affect your travel rewards plans?